frank-hliva/WebP.NET/readme.md

 # WebP.NET

-A WebP.NET is a library for encoding / decoding images in the google [WebP format](https://en.wikipedia.org/wiki/WebP) to WPF.
+A Media.WebP is a library for encoding / decoding images in the google [WebP format](https://en.wikipedia.org/wiki/WebP) to WPF.
 The Library encapsulates a C++ libwebp.
-The library is based on an older library [https://github.com/imazen/libwebp-net](https://github.com/imazen/libwebp-net), but that library worked only with an obsolete WindowsForms [System.Drawing.Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap).
-This Library works with the WPF [System.Windows.Media.BitmapSource](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.imaging.bitmapsource).
+The library is based on an older library [https://github.com/imazen/libwebp-net](https://github.com/imazen/libwebp-net), but that library works only with an obsolete WindowsForms *System.Drawing.Bitmap*.
+This Library works with the WPF *System.Windows.Media.BitmapSource*.

 ## Requirements